gerryblackmon/UCIProject1-GB/README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
+Only the Webservers 1 and 2 (located in separate availability zones and load balanced) can be accessed by the public.

 Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - The User of the jumpbox should only be accessible from my IP address.